 Specialty Crop Block Grant Program

 The Food, Conservation, and Energy Act of 2008 (Farm Bill) amended the Specialty Crops Competitiveness Act of 2004.
 Under the amended Act, the Secretary of Agriculture is directed to make grants to States for each of the fiscal years 2008 through 2012 to be used by State departments of agriculture to enhance the competitiveness of specialty crops.
-The American Taxpayer Relief Act of 2012 provided funding for fiscal year 2013 and the Agricultural Act of 2014 will provide funding for fiscal years 2014 through 2018.
+The American Taxpayer Relief Act of 2012 provided funding for fiscal year 2013, section 10010 of the Agricultural Act of 2014 provided funding for fiscal years 2014 through 2018 and section 10107 of the Agriculture Improvement Act of 2018 will provide funding for fiscal years 2019 through 2023.

 Eligible Applicants and Projects